apify/apify-sdk-js/packages/actor-scraper/web-scraper/README.md

 https://api.apify.com/v2/datasets/[DATASET_ID]/items?format=json
 ```

-where `[DATASET_ID]` is the ID of the actor's run dataset,
+where `[DATASET_ID]` is the ID of the Actor's run dataset,
-in which you can find the Run object returned when starting the actor.
+in which you can find the Run object returned when starting the Actor.
 Alternatively, you'll find the download links for the results in Apify Console.

 To skip the `#error` and `#debug` metadata fields from the results